ehlesp/smallab-k8s-pve-guide/G023 - K3s cluster setup 06 ~ Debian VM template and backup.md

     - `Mode`: indicates how you want to execute the backup on your VM.
 In case of running VMs, you'll have to consider if you want to execute the backup in parallel with the VM still running (`Snapshot` and `Suspend` modes, which also use the QEMU guest agent if available in the VM) or stopping it while the backup is being done (`Stop` mode).
 For a VM template backup, it shouldn't matter which mode you choose, although the only one that makes sense to use in this case is `Stop` mode.
         > **BEWARE!**
-        > The behaviour of these backup modes for containers is similar but not equivalent to how they work for VMs.
+        > The behavior of these backup modes for containers is similar but not equivalent to how they work for VMs.
 Check the Proxmox VE help to see the differences.

     - `Compression`: offers you the possibility of compressing or not the backup of your VM or container.
 In a scenario with very limited storage like the one used in this guide series, its mandatory to compress the dumps as much as possible.
 The default `ZSTD` option is the best option since is not only the fastest algorithm of the three offered, but also is multi-threaded.